Join scores of filmmakers and screenwriters from all over the world and have your work showcased in Harlem, Manhattan in the heart of New York City!

 - There is no limit on number of works submitted, but each entry must be separate, appropriately labeled and accompanied by the required fee.

-- Submit works online (preferable) or on DVD (only NTSC Region 1/North
+- Submit works online (preferable)

 - Submitted screeners, screenplays and press materials will not be returned.